ylyma/beat-it/README.md

 Additionally there is also an option to signup/login with Google, which is a convenient method of creating an account, minimising the friction for using BeatIt.

+Login Page of BeatIt which contains two text input fields for the user to enter their email and password, as well as a button to login and a button to sign up for BeatIt.

 <img src="./assets/images/login_page.png" alt="Login Page of BeatIt which contains two text input fields for the user to enter their email and password, as well as a button to login and a button to sign up for BeatIt." width="200"/>

 #### Register Page

 The register page contains 4 fields, for username, email, password and confirm password.
 The user can enter their details into the fields and click on the register button to create an account.
 If the user already has an account, they can click on the login button to login to their account.

+Register Page of BeatIt which contains 4 text input fields for the user to enter their username, email, password and confirm password, as well as a button to register and a button to login to BeatIt.

 <img src="./assets/images/register_page.png" alt="Register Page of BeatIt which contains 4 text input fields for the user to enter their username, email, password and confirm password, as well as a button to register and a button to login to BeatIt." width="200"/>